zumanm1/device-audit-win/combo-01/README.md

    - Windows: Ensure Python is in your PATH environment variable
    - Linux: Ensure proper file permissions with `chmod +x *.py`

+4. **Multiple Reports with Different Timestamps**
+   - Use the run_all_in_order.py script to ensure consistent timestamps
+   - Or manually specify `--timestamp` parameter for consistent naming
+   - Use `--no-report` flag with individual modules when running in sequence

+5. **'check_ports' Errors**
+   - This typically occurs when the port list is missing or malformed in the CSV
+   - Verify your device CSV has the 'check_ports' column or use test mode

 ### Debugging

 Check the log files in the `logs` directory for detailed information about any errors.
+Each module creates its own log file with a timestamp matching the corresponding report.

 ## License